 - Once you receive your award notification, review it carefully and read the accompanying material.

-- If you are accepting student loans for the first time, you may complete the promissory note online at www.studentloans.gov.
-This promissory note is valid for 10 academic years.
+- If you are accepting student loans for the first time, you MUST complete the Master Promissory Note (MPN) online at www.studentloans.gov.
+The MPN is normally valid for 10 academic years.
+All students receiving a loan for the first time MUST also complete Student Loan Entrance Counseling at www.studentloans.gov.

 - All part-time students must contact the Financial Aid Office for possible loan adjustments, or loans will not pay to your account.
 Students must be enrolled in at least six hours to be considered for student loans.

 - After you register for classes and beginning in early July, you will receive an email to view your Billing Invoice on your EdNet account.

 - If you have a positive balance on your billing invoice, you will need to make payment arrangements with the cashier or inquire about the status of your financial aid.

 - If you have a negative balance, this indicates that you will receive a financial aid refund, which is financial aid that is leftover after your bill is paid.
 You may request that this refund be direct deposited.

 Reminder: You must reapply for financial aid each academic year.